QIWI-API/topup-wallet-docs/topup-wallet_en.html.md

 # API Structure {#general}

-The Agent’s system uses HTTPS protocol to send POST requests to
+The Agent’s system in production environment uses HTTPS protocol to send POST requests to

 `https://api.qiwi.com/xml/topup.jsp`

+<aside class="notice">To get access to the test environment, contact your QIWI support manager.</aside>

 All requests and responses are XML documents encoded in UTF-8 in HTTP body.